-There are a huge number of effects of climate change.
+There are a massive number of effects of climate change.

 Already, millions of people are dying each year.